suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/05-simple-api.md

 #### Controllers

-> Web API and web apps in general are structure in a MVC architectural pattern.
+> Web API and web apps, in general, are structured in an MVC architectural pattern.
 To learn more about this pattern, [**read this page**](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-3.0) and then come back.

-Controllers are where our logic will take place.
+Controllers are where our logic takes place.
 Controllers are classes that handle browser requests.
 They retrieve data from the database (the Models) and create the response for the View.
-This could be HTML or, for an API, JSON.
-For example, the controller accepts parameters from a incoming request, queries the database, and then will create the JSON structure to be retured to the view; in our case, a React app.
+The View could be HTML or, for an API, JSON.
+For example, the controller accepts parameters from an incoming request, queries the database, and then creates the JSON structure to be returned to the view; in our case, a React app.

-A Sample Controller with comments in line
+A Sample Controller with comments inline

 ```C#